SuperheroesValley/SuperHeroesWiki/content/preparation/behavioral.md

  - Do not tell the name of the company unless its a well known company, but instead tell the industry and what the company does, for example:
    - NO: _"I worked at Kamiri & Ermicht Financial LTD as software engineer"_
    - YES: "_I worked in a financial  company that handle large quantity of data to predict risk of insurrance_"
- - Do not tell the name of the project, its confusing, only tell what it does.
+ - Do not tell the name of the project, its confusing, just tell what it does.

 ### Follow ups:
  - Who was involved